Job Description: The manager is responsible to the Wangka Maya Board of Directors for the overall running of the organisation.

 Position: Administration Officer

-Job Description: I have been working at Wangka Maya since 2015, I started working as a temporary office worker, but now I am working fulltime as the Admin Assistant.
-I help run the Administration side of Wangka Maya, by assisting the Manager and Admin Officer.
+Job Description: I have been working at Wangka Maya since 2015, I started working as a temporary office worker, but now I am working fulltime as the Admin Officer.
+I help run the Administration side of Wangka Maya, by assisting the Manager.
 I also look after reception and assist other Staff Members with office support.

 Background: I am a Nyul Nyul woman, from Beagle Bay in the Dampier Peninsula in the Kimberley’s.